smarticoai/public-api/docs/api/interfaces/TMissionOrBadge.md

 > `optional` **completion\_count?**: `number`

-Current completion count for Recurring upon completion missions
+Current completion count for Recurring-upon-completion missions.
+Non-null ONLY for that mission type, so its presence identifies one; `> 0` means at least one cycle completed.

 ***